bakrydiarra/Wall_of-Shame/testing.md

 <img src="docs/features/navbar.gif">
 </details>

 ---

-3. As a site user, I want to be able to seee the footer, so that I can be redirected to social media relating to the website
+3. As a site user, I want to be able to see the footer, so that I can be redirected to social media relating to the website

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |